petrusjohannesmaas/research-lab/projects/automated_debian_server_provisioning.md

 On some systems, it may not be possible to install Ansible with pip, due to decisions made by the operating system developers.
 In such cases, pipx is a widely available alternative.

-`pip` is a general-purpose package installer for both libraries and apps with no environment isolation. `pipx` is made specifically for application installation, as it adds isolation yet still makes the apps available in your shell: `pipx` creates an isolated environment for each application and its associated packages.
+`pip` is a general-purpose package installer for both libraries and apps with no environment isolation. `pipx` is made specifically for application installation, as it adds isolation yet still makes the apps available in your shell. `pipx` creates an isolated environment for each application and its associated packages.

-Before installing Ansible, make sure you have `pipx` and other required dependencies:
+Before installing Ansible, I'm going to have to install `pipx` and other required dependencies:

 ```bash
 sudo apt update && sudo apt upgrade -y